FOR IMMEDIATE RELEASE:

 Though the report reveals concerning patterns of school staff’s and personnel’s planning for and reactions to common disability-related behaviors in various school settings, legislators, TEA, administrators, and instructors are poised to address these issues in statute, regulation, and school programming.

-Read the full report attached below or click here.
+Read the full report or see the attachment below.

 # # #